SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/archive-emails-as-activities.md

 3. Select **Create activity**.

-4. In the **Create activity in SuperOffice** dialog, the **Company** and **Contact** fields have been filled in if the sender is registered in SuperOffice.
+4. In the **Create activity in SuperOffice** dialog, the **Company** and **Contact** fields are automatically filled if the sender is registered in SuperOffice.
 Fill in relevant information in the following fields

     [!include[Options](includes/gmail-archiving-options.md)]